 In 1999, Visa in conjunction with the Pro Football Hall Of Fame sponsored a new promotion called the Visa Hall of Fans award.
 The charge card company, working through a select committee, would pick one fan from every NFL team to represent their team in the Pro Football Hall of Fame in Canton, Ohio.
 A special display in the Hall was created and each selected fan was inducted into "Hall of Fans."
-(To see a list of selected fans, click here.)

 To be selected, fans, or a third party, would submit a short essay explaining why the fan should represent their respective teams in the Hall of Fans.
 The selection committee would then review essay and select the best fan for each team.
 Fans and teams would then be notified, after which, most fans were honored "on the field" of a home game.